matasmaciulaitis/wix-style-react/SUPPORT.md

 - **Playground:** A graphical UI to interact with a component's arguments dynamically, without needing to code.
 It creates a code snippet which can be used in your application.

 ### Components and Testkit Usage 🎉
-A component should be treated as a black box, so in order to help you test it within your code, we provide a set of utility functions called `testkit`.
+A component should be treated as a black box.
+In order to help you with testing it within your code, we provide a set of utility functions called `testkit`.
-For a detailed guide how to use a testkit refer to our [Testing guide](https://github.com/wix/wix-style-react/blob/master/docs/usage/testing.md)
+For a detailed guide how to use a testkit refer to our [Testing guide](https://www.wix-style-react.com/?path=/story/introduction-testing--testing)
 Moreover, if you want to see specific examples, our tests are available and well documented under:
 `src/ComponentName/test/<ComponentName>.spec.js`